ngocmphan/arbres_publics/README.md

 * Profile the placements of trees.
 * Conduct unsupervised learning - clustering to identify groups of trees.
 #### Area differences
+* What are the top 3 areas with most trees?
 * Is there any difference in the types of trees planted in different areas?
 * On average, how big are the trees in different areas?
 Compare.
 * Confidence interval for DHP of trees for each tree type